Examples of Fighting Fund Awards

 Rail Defence

-Railfuture awarded £200 to ESTA (East Suffolk Travellers' Association) towards its campaign against the relocation of Lowestoft station, from its ideal location, 400 metres away from the sea-front in order to release railway land.
+Railfuture awarded £200 to East Suffolk Travel Association (ESTA) towards its campaign against the relocation of Lowestoft station, from its ideal location, 400 metres away from the sea-front in order to release railway land.
 This campaign was won.

-Railfuture gave £500 to SELRAP (Skipton – East Lancashire Rail Action Partnership) towards the £10,000+ cost of a study by JMP Consulting into the re-opening of the Skipton – Colne route.
-Produced by the Leeds office of the national firm JMP in full compliance with DfT (Department for Transport) guidelines, the report looks at the costs and benefits associated with the re-opening.
+Railfuture gave £500 to the Skipton-East Lancashire Rail Action Partnership (SELRAP) towards the £10,000+ cost of a study by JMP Consulting into the re-opening of the Skipton – Colne route.
+Produced by the Leeds office of the national firm JMP in full compliance with DfT (Department for Transport) guidelines, the report looked at the costs and benefits associated with the re-opening.

 SELRAP publicised the results on 30 November 2007.
 "The study shows a benefits-cost ratio approaching 2.5", said SELRAP chairman Derek Jennings, "which is well above the figure at which Network Rail and the Department for Transport can take the reopening proposal forward.